History of Charleston, South Carolina: Commerce and expansion

 By 1820, Charleston's population had grown to 23,000, with a black majority.
-When a massive slave revolt planned by Denmark Vesey, a free black, was discovered in 1822, such hysteria ensued amidst white Charlestonians and Carolinians that the activities of free blacks and slaves were severely restricted.
+When a massive slave revolt planned by Denmark Vesey, a free black man, was discovered in 1822, such hysteria ensued among white Charlestonians and Carolinians that the activities of free blacks and slaves were severely restricted.
 Hundreds of blacks, free and slave, and some white supporters involved in the planned uprising were held in the Old Jail.
 It also was the impetus for the construction of a new State Arsenal in Charleston.
-Recently, research published by historian Michael P. Johnson of Johns Hopkins University has cast doubt on the veracity of the accounts detailing Vesey's failed slave revolt.
+Recently, historians have debated the veracity of the accounts that detail the nature of the Vesey affair (See Denmark Vesey entry for description of the debate).
+In 1849, the Charleston Workhouse Slave Rebellion, in which 37 enslaved people escaped jail, intensified policing of the Black population.

 As Charleston's government, society and industry grew, commercial institutions were established to support the community's aspirations.
 The Bank of South Carolina, the second oldest building constructed as a bank in the nation, was established in 1798.
 Branches of the First and Second Bank of the United States were also located in Charleston in 1800 and 1817.
 While the First Bank was converted to City Hall by 1818, the Second Bank proved to be a vital part of the community as it was the only bank in the city equipped to handle the international transactions so crucial to the export trade.
 By 1840, the Market Hall and Sheds, where fresh meat and produce were brought daily, became the commercial hub of the city.
 The slave trade also depended on the port of Charleston, where ships could be unloaded and the slaves sold at markets.
 Contrary to popular belief, slaves were never traded at the Market Hall areas.